-One.
-Restorative sleep so that your body can repair damaged muscles and tissues.
+1. Restorative sleep so your body can repair damaged muscles.

-Two.
-Activity or regular, daily movementto condition your body for exercise.
+2. Activity or movement to condition your body for exercise.

-Three.
-Breath work helps maximize the benefits of exercise.
+3. Breath work to maximize the benefits of exercise.

-Four.
-Stretching to losen those stiff muscles and painful muscles.
+4. Stretching to losen those stiff and painful muscles.

-Six.
-Muscle training is the fastest way to become fit and fit bodies have less pain.
+6. Muscle training to become fit because fit bodies have less pain.

 When you exercise you create microscopic tears in your muscles called micro traumas.
 During sleep your body secretes growth hormones, which repair these tiny tears, making your muscles stronger.